 Stumping the skeptics

-I’d be very surprised if, in its nearly twenty year history, the IIG has ever been confronted with as daunting a challenge as it now faces in the Newton Bible Code.
+I’d be very surprised if, in its nearly twenty year history, the IIG has ever been confronted with as daunting a challenge as it now faces in the Sagan Signal.
 According to director James Underdown, no previous Applicant has ever come remotely close to winning the $100,000 prize.
 In prior entries, it was always a confident IIG facing down nervous Applicants with cold hard facts.
 This time, as the IIG team scrambles to find a way to falsify the code, it appears that the cold hard facts may be on the side of the Applicant.

 Additional evidence that IIG may be having a problem falsifying my Bible code claim came on August 4, 2018, when I sent the following email to the man who referred me to IIG, Dr. Jon Peters, a leader in the Portland chapter of the IIG and a prominent figure in the Greater Portland atheist community: